 It’s no secret that mobile marketing is one of the biggest trends in the marketing world today.
-Even direct marketing purists are beginning to incorporate mobile into their marketing strategies, because there is no denying that consumers are accessing web pages and making purchases directly through their mobile phones in astonishing numbers.
+Even direct mail marketing purists are beginning to incorporate mobile into their marketing strategies, because there is no denying that consumers are accessing web pages and making purchases directly through their mobile phones in astonishing numbers.
 That being the case, it is more important than ever to make sure that you create mobile landing pages that are optimized for conversion, especially if you are running a marketing campaign that features a QR code.
 Don’t let those mobile visitors slip away because you weren’t prepared for them!
 Here are 5 tips to ensure that doesn’t happen.

 1. Fast Loading Time

 One of the single most important things you need to consider when designing a mobile landing page, (and mobile sites in general), is the loading speed.
 Mobile users have notoriously short attention spans, and if your landing page loads slowly, they simply will not wait around for it.
 This means your mobile landing page needs to load in 5 seconds or less – any longer and visitors simply will not wait.
 Make sure your image file sizes are as small as possible, and consider asking your web developer to use image sprites.
 Your web developer should also be able to find additional ways to optimize your code for performance, so utilize them.

 Mobile visitors don’t like zooming in to read information on their phones, so make sure the text on your mobile landing page will be big enough to be legible right from the get-go.
 You also need to make sure any buttons on the page are big enough for smartphone users to press them using their fingers.
 If they need to manipulate the page in order for your message to be apparent, or for the landing page to be usable, chances are you will lose quite a few potential conversions.